-The development and expansion of America's electric vehicle (EV) charging infrastructure, along with reaching zero emissions for the transportation sector, are among the top priories in the Infrastructure Investment and Jobs Act (IIJA), signed in November 2021.
-Almost $19 billion in federal funding has been divided into five major programs for electric cars, buses, ferries, and clean transportation technologies.
+The development and expansion of America's electric vehicle (EV) charging infrastructure, along with reaching zero emissions for the transportation sector, is a top priority in the Infrastructure Investment and Jobs Act (IIJA).
+The Act allocates almost $19 billion for electric cars, buses, ferries, and clean transportation technologies.

 FOR SPECIFIC QUESTIONS REGARDING EV CHARGING INFRASTRUCTURE FUNDING PROGRAMS, PLEASE CONTACT:

 - National Electric Vehicle Infrastructure Formula Program (NEVI) ($5 billion)